llesoil/input_sensitivity/README.md

 # Input Sensitivity

-Dear reviewers,

-This is the companion repository related to our submission.
+This is the companion repository related to our paper "Input Sensitivity on the Performance of Configurable Systems: An Empirical Study" submitted to the Journal of Software and Systems.

 ## Organization